cosmos/cosmos/README.md

 called shards, that are connected by a central blockchain, called the hub.
-The hub and shards are powered by Tendermint Core, which provides a high-performance, consistent, secure [PBFT-similar](http://tendermint.com/blog/tendermint-vs-pbft/) consensus engine, where strict accountability guarantees hold over the behaviour of malicious actors.
+The hub and shards are powered by Tendermint Core, which provides a high-performance, consistent, secure [PBFT-similar](http://tendermint.com/blog/tendermint-vs-pbft/) consensus engine, where strict fork-accountability guarantees hold over the behaviour of malicious actors.
 The GnuClear hub is a simple multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
 The hub and shards of the GnuClear network communicate with each other via an